mutty320/Chat-Room-application/README.md

 -------------------------------------------------------------------------------------------
 connected users:

-We consider a user as "active" by monitoring his fetch requests for the logged in users.
+The user is considered "active" based on monitoring his fetch requests for the logged in users.

 For a gap greater then 10 seconds between request, a user will be deemed as non active and removed

 from the list (even though his session might still be active).

-To evaluate this we use a component called "UserList"
+The "UserList" component is used to evaluate this,

-which holds all the users in a hash map with a timestamp of there last request.
+as it holds all the users in a hash map with a timestamp of there last request.

 If the session is destroyed or deleted then upon submitting the next message the user will receive an